borkxs/directory-sync/README.md

 ## Usage

-Right now it only works if you have write access to the files.
-This shouldn't be be a problem as
+Right now it only works if you have write access to the target directory.
+Initial setup should be copying the entire directory manually to the target location and ensuring that the directory is not read-only.

 ### Forever